 When you buy your first house the two key numbers are your deposit and your borrowing power.

 When you buy your first home you can sometimes get approved with as low as a 5% deposit.

 However, when you buy an investment property (the 1st or the 20th) you need a bigger deposit.
 In the last ten years, there have been radical changes in how large a deposit was required for investments.

 We witnessed a ‘boom time’ when people could buy investments with as little as a 20% deposit.

 As experienced investors have already figured out, you do not need a cash deposit… you can use your equity.
 Based on the LVR and equity your portfolio currently has, you might be able to keep buying properties with 100% finance.
 Just working with a creative mortgage advisory team is going to increase your odds of finding a lender who can help you even if the bank cannot quite get you what you want.

 Equity recycling is where you have a deposit (it could be made up from cash, or available equity in your portfolio or home) and you use that deposit to buy an investment property.
 By increasing the value of your new investment you are able to pull the initial deposit out of the investment and recycle it into a new investment.
 This is the key to building big portfolios fast.

 Rapid equity recycling was virtually impossible when you need a 40% deposit.
 To increase the value of your investment there are two key strategies;

-- buy under value (negotiate a very good price and you have ‘instant equity’)
+- buy undervalue (negotiate a very good price and you have ‘instant equity’)

 - increase the value via renovations or refurbishments